 Some notes before we start

 - In order to get the voice tracks, you’ll need to purchase copies of The Secret of Monkey Island Special Edition and Monkey Island 2: LeChuck’s Revenge Special Edition through GOG.com or Steam.
 I recommend GOG.com because they are an awesome team of people dedicated to reviving classic games, and all of their purchases are DRM-free.
-As of this writing, GOG is also offering a sale on these games, at $3.49 each.

 - I’ve only been able to get this working on Windows/PC.
 So if you’re a Mac owner, go break into your friend’s house and do this on their PC while they sleep (or just ask them nicely).

 Install ScummVM on your RG350

 First things first, you will want to install the ScummVM emulator on your RG350.
 ScummVM (Script Creation Utility for Maniac Mansion Virtual Machine) is an emulator that specializes in classic point-and-click adventure games.
 Not only can it run older games like the Sierra games (King’s Quest, Space Quest, Leisure Suit Larry, and so on), but it can handle LucasArts games like Full Throttle or Sam & Max as well.

 To set up ScummVM, download the ScummVM emulator (source) and place it in the media/data/apps/ folder of your internal SD card.
 In general, you will place the game files in the ROMS/ScummVM folder of your external SD card, or however you have your external card organized.
 Each game should be in its own folder within your ScummVM folder, with the game files necessary to run the game; to figure out what game files you need to fun on ScummVM, you need to look at the ScummVM datafiles wiki page.

 Now that we know where they ultimately need to go, let’s get the files for the Monkey Island games.